MicrosoftDocs/dynamics365smb-docs/business-central/chat-with-copilot.md

 ## Get the most out of your questions

-This section provides ways you can help improve the answers you get from chat.
+This section provides ways you can improve the answers you get from Copilot.

 - Ask clear and specific questions
 - Be concise and avoid long sentences or multiple sentences